ThisIsRahmat/RahmatOS/RahmatOS/src/content/blog/remix-prisma-auth-p1/index.md

   }

-  //you can return a specific authnethicated page like /on-boarding or /dashboard instead return redirect("/onboarding");
+  // if you want to expand this tutorial you can return a specific authnethicated page like /on-boarding or /dashboard instead return redirect("/");
 }